Obstructive Sleep Apnea (OSA)

 - Quit smoking.
 Cigarette smoking can increase swelling in your airway making snoring and OSA worse.

-There is often an initial adjustment period when getting used to nightly CPAP use as sleeping with a mask on is a new experience for most.
-If you are having persistent difficulty tolerating CPAP, it is important to contact your doctor.
-Treating OSA typically improves many of the complaints associated with the disease.
+There is often an adjustment period when getting used to nightly CPAP use.
+Sleeping with a mask on is a new experience for most.
+If you find it difficult to use your CPAP, it is important to contact your provider.
+Treating OSA typically improves many of the symptoms.

-While some complaints, such as snoring, will improve the first night you are on treatment, other complaints may take longer to fully resolve.
-Daytime sleepiness and memory recall have greater improvement when CPAP is used for the entire night rather than taking it off part way through the night.
-These complaints may continue to improve over several weeks to months of use.
+While some symptoms, such as snoring, will improve the first night you are on treatment, other issues may take longer to change.
+Daytime sleepiness and memory recall improve more when your CPAP is used for the entire night.
+Some of your OSA symptoms may continue to improve over several weeks to months of use.
 Morning headaches, dry mouth, and difficulty waking up in the morning improve once OSA is treated.
-Patients often feel more alert during the day and are less likely to take naps.
+Many people often feel more alert during the day and are less likely to take naps.

-If you have persistent complaints after being fully treated, you should discuss this with your doctor.
-Sometimes, this may be due to other sleep or medical disorders, medications or lack of enough total sleep.
+If you have issues that continue after treatment, discuss this with your provider.
+Sometimes, this may be due to other sleep or medical disorders, medications or not getting enough sleep.

 Finding support is important with any disorder.
-Ask your doctor about any local support groups in your area.
+Ask your provider about any local support groups in your area.
 Educate your family and friends about OSA so that they can better support you.
-Additional resources can be found below:
+Additional resources can be found at:

-In preparation for your appointment with your health-care provider or sleep specialist, we recommend that you write down ahead of time a list of questions about obstructive sleep apnea.
+In preparation for your appointment with your health care provider or sleep specialist, write down a list of questions ahead of time.
 These are some questions for you to ask:

 - What is the most likely explanation on how I feel and my complaints?

-- Other than obstructive sleep apnea, are there other explanations about the way I feel?
+- Other than obstructive sleep apnea, are there other explanations about what I am experiencing?